m-roll/hj/README.md

 * Refresh auth token if we get a 401 from Spotify.
 (Trivial with the Spotify client)
 * Make sure we note when a user disconnects.
 We don't want to keep controlling their audio after they leave the page
 * (Later) Better authorization flow -- would be better all as one page.
 Maybe grey out the UI and prompt for activation.
+* (Later) Room IDs - one instance of the server handling many seperate queues